Skip to Content

 Initial Assessment

-We review your profile, occupation, work history and goals to see whether a Skilled Worker Visa Australia pathway is realistic and which subclass fits best.
+We review your profile, occupation, work history and goals to see whether a Skilled Worker Visa pathway is realistic and which subclass fits best.

 2